Drywall Cedar Rapids

 Even if your drywall contacts snow only for a brief period, there is still a chance that it could end up suffering from water-based damage.
 Though this type of problem is usually more of an issue when you have water leaks from your attic or higher up on your home, you may still experience many concerns if you aren’t careful.
 These specific situations develop based on a variety of different factors.

 For example, water may cause damage to your wall panels by warping them and making it more difficult for them to set correctly.
 You may also experience more widespread problems, such as issues with nails, caused by water soaking into your panels and causing other concerns.
 Perhaps the worst of these situations is the development of mold fed by melting snow inside of your home.

-This mold growth occurs if the water is allowed to sit and attract these spores to your walls and other areas of your house.
+As any drywall insulation and services professional will tell you, mold growth occurs if the water is allowed to sit and attract spores.
 In many cases, mold is typically an issue that can cause a variety of different problematic issues.
-For example, people may experience allergic reactions and other problems due to the water exposure.
+For example, people may experience allergic reactions and other problems due to water exposure.
 As a result, you need to know how to check your walls for severe water damage.

 Checking Your Walls for Issues

 If you believe that snow has gotten on your walls and may have melted there, you must make sure to check the panels for moisture exposure as soon as possible.
 This situation is typically not a difficult one to address because you should have a pretty quick idea of how much water has gotten on your walls.
 In most cases, snow exposure is very quick, though even brief contact may cause some issues.

 The first step here is to check all of your walls for signs of any moisture.
 Most hardware stores should have what is known as a non-penetrating moisture meter for walls.
 This meter will gauge how much water is in your walls very quickly.
 You can also poke holes around the base of your drywall after removing your baseboards.
 If you see any softness here, you have a water issue.